Modes of delivery – Unified Funding System

 Work-based

 Learners study mainly in the workplace with supported self-directed learning.* Learners are supported in their training by both the provider and employer.
 Providers are responsible for learners’ health and wellbeing support, but this may be provided in conjunction with the employer.
+Learners are enrolled through an agreement or agreements that outline the responsibilities of the learner, the employer and the provider.

 Assessment and verification

 Learners receive training in the workplace.
 The employer has created or purchased a programme of study leading to a qualification and delivers this.
 Providers work with employers to match the programme to the New Zealand Qualifications and Credentials Framework (NZQCF).
 Providers are responsible for the quality of assessment of the programme.
+Learners are enrolled through an agreement or agreements that outline the responsibilities of the learner, the employer and the provider.

 * Supported self-directed learning can include, but is not restricted to: